LIBERO IL PASSO: FREE TO STEP OR PASS

 Some of the writers for this inaugural issue of The Three Quarter Review remark on this overlap of imagination and reality (see 3QR Author Notes): As novelist Stephen Dixon writes: Some fiction I take almost whole from my life, some fiction I take almost whole from my imagination.
 My imagination is part of my life, of course, but the unlived part of it.

-Fiction brings such tranformation of experience, and translation of imagined realities, to the literary table.
+Fiction brings such transformation of experience, and translation of imagined realities, to the literary table.
 Still, “things that really happened” offers an undeniable primal, narrative draw for readers.
 Alice Munro, in her 1982 essay “What is Real?” addressed the fiction writer’s dilemma:

 Whenever people get an opportunity to ask me questions about my writing, I can be sure that some of the questions will be these: